strimzi/proposals/050-Kafka-Node-Pools.md

 For example, the label `strimzi.io/cluster: my-cluster` will mean that this node pool belongs to a Kafka cluster named `my-cluster`.
 The `Kafka` and `KafkaNodePool` resources always have to be in the same namespace.

+In order to use the `KafkaNodePool` resources users would also need to:
+* Make sure the feature gate is enabled
+* Add an annotation `strimzi.io/nodePools: enabled` to the `Kafka` custom resource

 #### Example

 The following example shows how the `Kafka` and `KafkaNodePool` resources might combine to setup a Kafka cluster with 6 different brokers: